 Discover breathtaking landscapes that incorporate both coastal and mountainous vistas while exploring the Great Taste Cycle Trail in the renowned Nelson / Tasman region.
-This itinerary has all the hallmarks of a great introductory cycling journey - inspiring scenery, quiet back country roads, flat cycle trails and long easy downhill runs.
+This itinerary has all the trademarks of a great introductory cycling journey - inspiring scenery, quiet back country roads, flat cycle trails and long easy downhill runs.
 The region is well known for its crafts, wine and great food.
 The best time to visit is autumn, when the weather is settled and the local harvest is in full swing.
 This tour allows exploration of the coast and hinterland alike, by both bike and foot, as well as time to visit craft galleries, breweries, cottage industries, wineries and a very unusual themed museum.
-A cycling highlight is the chance to achieve a personal best on a long downhill ride to the Marlborough wineries.
 There are also options for short, early morning hikes in the Nelson Lakes National Park to listen to the local birds perform their 'dawn chorus' in a protected forest sanctuary.

 We will collect you early this morning from your central Christchurch accommodation for a bike fitting and briefing at our depot.
-Today is mostly a travel day and following our briefing we drive north to Kaikoura (approx 2.5 - 3hrs).
+Following our briefing we drive north to the township of Waikari, where we enjoy a short warm up ride on peaceful back roads in the Canterbury plains, before continuing to Kaikoura (approx. 2.5 - 3hrs).
 The drive is scenic and we time our arrival for lunch and a walk along the Kaikoura peninsula, spotting a few seals along the way with a bit of luck.
-This provides a good opportunity to stretch our legs before a further scenic drive (approx 1.5 hrs) to Blenheim where we overnight.
+This provides a good opportunity to stretch our legs before a further scenic drive (approx. 1.5 hrs) to Blenheim where we overnight.
 Blenheim is the service centre for the surrounding vineyards, orchards and agricultural region, with a beautiful mountain backdrop.

-This morning we cycle amongst the vineyards en route to Brancott Estate for some wine tasting before driving via Renwick and Havelock, famous for its mussel culture, to Nelson - the “sunshine capital” of the South Island of New Zealand.
-We'll have lunch here followed by a visit to the renowned World of Wearable Arts & Classic Car Museum.
-Afterwards we will get back on our bikes and cycle to Wakefield along the Great Taste Trail, with an optional visit to a brewery en route if time permits.
-We load up the bikes and return to Nelson to our waterfront accommodation where we spend the night.
+After lunch we continue to Nelson - the “sunshine capital” of the South Island of New Zealand, where we will get back on our bikes and start our cycle from Wakefield along the Great Taste Trail, followed by a visit to the renowned World of Wearable Arts & Classic Car Museum and an optional visit to a brewery en route if time permits.
+We load up the bikes and drive to Nelson to our central city accommodation.

-World of Wearable Arts Museum to Wakefield 23 km
+Wakefield to World of Wearable Arts Museum - 23 km

 Mapua to Motueka - 22 km

 This morning we drive to Marahau and the start of the Abel Tasman track.
 We will rest our cycle legs for a short while on a half day hike into Anchorage on the famous Abel Tasman walkway.
 The track is well formed and drops into several sheltered bays and beaches.
 At midday we have lunch overlooking Torrent Bay and then board a catamaran for an exciting sail around the heads and back to our vehicle.
-To round out a wonderful day, we cycle from the seaside resort of Kaiteriteri to Riwaka River Estate Winery for a late afternoon tasting.
-We load up the bikes and return to Motueka for overnight.
-Alternatively, for those who still have some energy, you can cycle from the winery back to our accommodation at Motueka.
+To round out a wonderful day, we take some time to enjoy Kaiteriteri beach, with the chance for a late afternoon swim or a relaxing stroll along the golden sands.
+From here it is only a short drive back to Motueka.